connor-powers/SatSim/README.md

 # Satellite_Orbit_Sim
-Simulation of satellites in Earth's orbit, written in C++.
+Simulation of customizable satellites in Earth's orbit.

 Features so far: